woarewe/Personal-income-expense-tracking-application/README.md

 # Personal income/expense tracking application
 ## 1. Introduction
-Main goal of project is to сreate a simple website using Ruby on Rails framework, latest available version.
+Main goal of project is to сreate a simple website using Ruby on Rails framework.
 The purpose of the website is to keep personal incomes and expenses.
 ## 2. User requirements
 ### 2.1 Software interfaces